-The final scoreline did not pay full testament to the pure dominance displayed by the Portuguese, who completely outplayed their opponents, but could not convert their overriding possession into goals, not to mention genuine goalscoring opportunities.
+The final scoreline did not pay full testament to the pure dominance displayed by the Portuguese, who completely outplayed their opponents but could not convert their overriding possession into goals.

 The match began in very positive fashion, as both teams set their stall early on.
-However, despite the visitors producing the first chance of the game through Bjorn Helge Riise in the first minute and his stinging long-range volley, it wasn't long before the hosts settled into their ever-threatening approach, with the wing play from the likes of Nani and Coentrao being a standout at times.
+However, despite the visitors producing the first chance of the game through Bjorn Helge Riise in the first minute and his stinging long-range volley, it was not long before the hosts settled into their ever-threatening approach, with the wing play from the likes of Nani and Fabio Coentrao being outstanding at times.

-The possession of the ball by Portugal was for all to see as the half wore on, but apart from a trademark Cristiano Ronaldo free-kick and several snapshots at goal from the likes of Raul Meireles, they failed to find the final product to make their free-flowing football count, and the teams went in at the break with Norway being most content.
+The possession of the ball by Portugal was for all to see as the half wore on, but apart from a trademark Cristiano Ronaldo free-kick and several snapshots at goal from Raul Meireles, it failed to find the final product to make their free-flowing football count.

-However, the second half provided a goal, much to the delight of Paulo Bento, as it was Postiga who popped up in the box to meet Nani's delicious low cross, and he slid in to give his side a crucial lead on 53 minutes for their qualification hopes.
+However, the second-half provided a goal, much to the delight of Paulo Bento, as it was Postiga who popped up in the box to meet Nani's delicious low cross, and he slid in to give his side a crucial lead on 53 minutes.

-Norway failed to find an answer for Portugal's impressive attacking football on show, as they tried their utmost to ensure they did not fall any further behind.
+Norway failed to find an answer for Portugal's impressive attacking football on show, as it tried their utmost to ensure it did not fall any further behind.

 Egil Olsen's side could only muster a penalty shout by substitute Mohamed Abdellaoui, but it was shot down in an instant.
-Bari's Erik Huseklepp was a shining light on the wing for the Scandinavians, as he tested the Portugal backline on occassions, but he was hauled off towards the end of the half, much to the purist's disdain.
+Bari's Erik Huseklepp was a shining light on the wing for the Scandinavians, as he tested the Portugal backline on occasions.

 The match ended in rather amusing style, as a streaker ran onto the field of play in injury time wearing a Portugal flag, but she was quickly escorted off as the final whistle blew shortly after.

-For Portugal, their aspirations of qualification are more realistic than ever, as they now sit pretty at the pinnacle of Group H. For Norway, however, they will be disappointed to see their three-point lead erode away.
+For Portugal, its aspirations of qualification are more realistic than before as it now sits at the pinnacle of Group H. For Norway, however, they will be disappointed to see their three-point lead erode away.